AGayMan69/logseq/pages/The TypeScript Handbook.md

 			  doSomething(myFunc);
 			  ```
 	- #### Construct Signatures #TypeScript/Function #TypeScript/Type
+		- In JavaScript, functions can be invoked with the `new` keyword, TypeScript *refers* to these as *constructor* because they created a new object
 		- In TypeScript, we can add the `new` keyword in front of a call signature to write a `construct signature`
 			- ```ts
 			  type SomeConstructor = {